Select Page

 • Outing and trickery—posting sensitive, private, confidential, embarrassing, or personally identifiable information about the victim publicly

-In many ways, cyberbullying shares characteristics with other types of bullying and creates similar negative experiences for the victim.
+In many ways, cyberbullying shares characteristics with other types of bullying and creates similar negative experiences for the person experiencing it.
 Cyberbullying can make someone feel humiliated, isolated, and depressed in the same ways traditional bullying does.

 Identifying Students Who Have Experienced Cyberbullying

 Recognizing the signs of cyberbullying in students is key to providing the help and support they need.
-Some signs you might notice in students that experience cyberbullying include:
+Some signs you might notice in students who experience cyberbullying include:

 • Becoming upset or having a noticeable mood change after using their phone or computer